Estimate a shift-share IV regression with several confidence intervals

 - shock_cluster

 Optional grouping of the shocks for the AKM / AKM0 variance: a column name in the shocks table, or a vector of length equal to the number of shock-cells.
-Use it when shocks are mutually correlated within groups — e.g. sub-industries within broader industries, or sector cells of the same sector across periods — so the exposure-robust variance is clustered at the group level (Adao, Kolesar & Morales 2019; passed to ShiftShareSE as `sector_cvar`).
+Use it when shocks are mutually correlated within groups — e.g. sub-industries within broader industries, or sector cells of the same sector across periods — so the exposure-robust variance is clustered at the group level (Adao, Kolesar & Morales 2019).
+It is passed to ShiftShareSE as `sector_cvar`, which clusters the shock-level scores; the package's test suite verifies this against a hand-computed cluster-robust shock-level regression, so the grouping is genuinely used rather than shocks being treated as independent.

 Value